xelacast/consequence/docs/IDEAS.md

 Users can view a spider graph of mental health, physical health, stress, and other categories that fi in the top 5 categories for life and wellness

 I would love to gamify this and have a personal stat card to view for yourself and maybe show others?
 I don't know if showing other people would be benficial/usable.

+### Form Day Creation

+Required fields are sleep, stress, health.
+Optional fields are: exercise, supplements, misc, alcohol intake, gluten intake.

+I want stress and health to have multiple entries.
+Maybe after the first entry add plus buttons to add more entries.

+Maybe add plus buttons on the side of the form to include as seperate forms.

+You wont do all of it every day.
+Some days youll exercise and some days you wont.

+How would I connect all these forms together with one submit button?

+I would need context and an optional/required schema.
+IE toggle the button and the form appears and the form is wrapped in the context.
+But maybe that form has a "picked" schema and a different submit process?
+How would it look for that?
+Where would I give/get access for that?
+To have multiple actions?
+Or do I need my own api system?

+First step is to be able to toggle and submit these forms to a submit function.
+This will get highly dependable fast.

+Use Different forms with different data steps that all work together.
+Use context to change state for submiting the forms?

+### Tech Debt/ Design Systems

+Right now I have the read process routed through the url and load a "new" component on the page change with router.push(...).
+I think page state will be better for render quality.
+Then if the user wants to update/create they will be routed accordingly to day/[date]/create or edit
+Need to look into some design patterns